Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Truly, there is far more meaning and significance to "The Eighth Day" -- Shemini Atzeret -- than mankind has even begun to imagine or entertain in his mind!

 Think of it!
-We, who are called now, have the opportunity to get in on the "ground floor," so to speak, of YEHOVAH's Kingdom -- to be a part of the BRIDE of the Messiah, to be the "Israel of God" (Gal.
-6:16).
-The rest of the nations, mankind, including our own children who are not called now, in this age, will become members of YEHOVAH's Kingdom at a later time, when their "calling" comes to fruition.
+We Israelites -- who are called now -- have the opportunity to get in on the "ground floor," so to speak, of YEHOVAH's Kingdom -- to be a part of the BRIDE of the Messiah, to be the born again "Israel of God" (Galatians 6:16).
+The rest of the Israelites residing in the nations of mankind, who are not called now, in this age, will become members of YEHOVAH's Kingdom at a later time, when their "calling" comes to fruition.

 This great and awesome plan will stagger their imaginations, when they first learn about it. and see it being implemented in us!